 - Do you need to identify a silver-lining?

-- Learn from an experience?
+- Do you need to learn from an experience?

 What About All Your Current Regrets?

-A German study placed a group of depressed, regret-prone people and a group of positive regret-free seniors in scenarios where they inevitably made mistakes that could prompt regret.
+A German study placed a group of depressed, regret-prone people and a group of positive, regret-free seniors in scenarios where they inevitably made mistakes that could prompt regret.
 While the regret-prone group took their mistakes personally, the happy seniors maintained their emotional well-being throughout the experiment by focusing on moving forward rather than dwelling on the problems they faced.

 Regret and Self-Love

-Of course, it may not be possible to instantaneously rid yourself of all feelings of responsibility for events you regret.
+Of course, it may not be possible to rid yourself instantaneously of all feelings of responsibility for events you regret.
 This is where self-compassion comes in.
-According to researchers at the University of California, Berkeley, one of the most effective strategies for overcoming your regrets is self-compassion.
+According to researchers at the University of California Berkeley, one of the most effective strategies for overcoming your regrets is self-compassion.

 Today is your day to begin living a regret free life.
-I’d love to hear about your experiences so let me know @Vvanedwards.